allenc125789/Homelab/README.md

 **The Linux Shell**

-Because most of my machines run linux, using it's built in scheduiling systems made the process of automation very easy.
+Because most of my machines run linux, using it's built in schedueling systems made the process of automation very easy.
 I use the shell job schedueling tool `cron`, for it's easy one line commands.

 A `cron` example on my Bitwarden virtual machine (runs Debian for the OS):